- University of Illinois at Urbana-Champaign

 The department's long tradition of emphasis on professional journalism will serve as the underpinning for the Knight Chair in Journalism.
 The program's resources will be used to teach practical application of investigative techniques through courses, workshops and seminars.
 Training will encompass print, broadcasting and digital media and will be extended outside the university to staffs of newsrooms and citizens.
 It will include services to the international press in countries where investigative techniques are developing.
 As a result of the teaching and research of the Knight Chair, Illinois will serve as a new resource for investigative reporters and editors nationally, as a well as a training center for young journalists and as an intellectual center for the public on issues involving the news media in investigative journalism.

 The continued growth and success of the community news site, CU-CitizenAccess.org, which includes investigative and enterprise reporting with a focus on socioeconomic issues.
-The project, which was initiated with a Knight Community Information Challenge grant and funds from a local foundation and the University of Illinois, has produced content for the regional NPR station and the county newspaper, the News-Gazette.
-More than 30 students have contributed as has a small professional staff.
-The project has won state awards and its continued coverage of restaurant inspections has resulted in the county health department putting more on line.
-The number of unique visitors is 21,600 through the first nine months of the year, compared to 14,300 during the same period last year.
+The project, which was initiated with a Knight Community Information Challenge grant and funds from a local foundation and the University of Illinois, has produced content for its Web site and social media, the regional NPR station and the regional newspaper.
+More than 50 students have contributed stories as has a small professional staff.
+The project has won state awards and national investigative award.
+Its continued use of Freedom of Information laws and coverage of restaurant inspections has resulted in the county health department creating a system in which city restaurants must post placards showing whether a restaurant passed inspections and the creation of an interactive, searchable county web site on inspection results.
+In addition, CU-CitizenAccess.org is the news partner for one of 12 innovation grants given out this year, focusing on creating a portal that allows citizens and journalists to search live and archived social media for otherwise unseen events and issues that impact the community life.